wandb/docs/docs/guides/launch/create-job.md

 There are three ways to create a job:

 1. Log a code artifact
-2. Associate a GitHub repository
+2. Associate a Git repository
 3. Set the `WANDB_DOCKER` environment variable

 W&B automatically checks your run to see if it can create a job.
 W&B determines how to create a job based on the following logic:

-1. If a GitHub repository is present, create a GitHub sourced job.
+1. If a remote Git repository is present, create a GitHub sourced job.
 2. If `run.log_code()` is called, create an artifact sourced job.
 3. Lastly, if the `WANDB_DOCKER` environment variable is set, create an image sourced job.